Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 Let's take an 11-bit index and break it into eight regions using a note (3-bit) pattern -

-    Note Subdivision of an 11 bit Index:
+    "Note Subdivision of an 11 bit Index"

         Pattern              Synthesized Point        Value      Δ
      (0) { 0 0 0 }   [ 0 0 0   0 0 0   0 0 0   0 0 ] (   0  ) + 292